Bridges, steep inclines, action!

 “It is built on one side of a hundred-foot gorge, and the medieval town struggled up it from the quayside, producing dozens of sets of steps or ‘chares’ which even in their present neglect can produce a kind of topographical ecstasy as you go up and down, perpetually seeing the same objects in a different way.”

 - The age of planning – Grainger

 As the city became wealthier, so it needed to expand and the obvious place was the plateau behind the castle.
-This is where Richard Grainger stepped in in the 1820s with a plan for a new town that ingeniously and almost imperceptibly linked with the old arteries of the town.
-His (main, but only)architect was John Dobson.
+This is where Richard Grainger stepped in in the 1820s with a plan for a new town that ingeniously and almost imperceptibly linked with the old arteries of the town (contrast that with new towns today).
+His (main, but not only) architect was John Dobson.

 This became the famous Grainger town, a series of streets almost entirely in the ‘Tyneside Classical’ style and largely intact to this day.
 Nikolaus Pevsner describes Grey Street as one of the finest streets in England.
 The street curves down from Grey’s Monument towards the valley of the River Tyne and was voted England’s finest street in 2005 in a survey of BBC Radio 4 listeners.
 Of Grainger Town’s 450 buildings, 244 are listed, of which 29 are grade I and 49 are grade II*.

 - The age of modernism – T. Dan Smith

 The redevelopment of the city in the 1960s was spearheaded by the infamous T Dan Smith, City Mayor, who envisaged the city as a ‘Brasilia of the North’, or as a new Milan or even Manhattan.
 He motored around the city in his Jaguar (licence plate: DAN 68) and ran the place in the manner of an American-style city boss.
 Key decisions were taken unilaterally, and urban change – to create ‘a city free and beautiful’ – was rammed home.